elixirschool/elixirschool/lessons/basics/basics.md

     Interactive Elixir ({{ site.elixir.version }}) - press Ctrl+C to exit (type h() ENTER for help)
     iex>

-Lets go ahead and give it a try now by typing in a few simple expressions:
+Let's go ahead and give it a try now by typing in a few simple expressions:

     iex> 2+3
     5